phosimurg/phosimurg/ReadMe.md

 # Hello there! 👋
 <br/>
 Hello, I am Ahmet Yıldız.
 I am 24 years old and I live in Istanbul.
-My passion for software development and my desire for continuous learning have allowed me to contribute to impactful projects across various industries throughout my career.
-I have worked in finance, low-code platforms, Web3 technologies, e-commerce, real estate, and artificial intelligence, participating in various stages from system design to deployment.
-My greatest aspiration is to make a difference in my field through my dedication to self-improvement.
+My passion for computers since my childhood is the driving force behind my decision to become a software developer.
+Pursuing this passion, I continuously strive to improve myself and be the best in my field.

 ## 🌐 Socials: